ollm/OpenComic/TRANSLATE.md

 If you consider it appropriate, you can add your data to the list of translators in the file.
 This data appears in the `About OpenComic` window.

-You can send a pull request with the new translated file, it is not necessary that the translation is complete.
+You can send a pull request or open a issue with the new translated file, it is not necessary that the translation is complete.

 ## Translation Status